opencog/cogserver/opencog/cogserver/modules/events/README.md

 ------
 This code has bit-rotted and no longer works.
 It needs a maintainer to be brought back to life.
 Issues include:
-* Its slow; it has a heavy overhead.
-Some of this is ZeroMQ, some is the Json decoding.
-* It also hurts the atomspace, when it runs: events are incredibly CPU-piggy, and add a huge overhead to even simple manipulations.
+* Asking the AtomSpace for change events is extremely CPU-piggy;
+  monitoring change events add a huge overhead to all AtomSpace operations.
+This can make the AtomSpace run 2x or 3x slower, or more.
+  This is a disaster for bulk data processing.
+* As a corrollary: the event publisher is a firehose: for rapidly changing AtomSpaces, this might deliver hundreds of thousands of events per second.
+It seems very unlikely that your app needs to drink from this firehose.
-* There is no support for Values; only the much older TruthValues are supported.
+* The code here does not yet support Values; it only exposes the much older TruthValues API.
-* The AttentionBank has been factored out.
-It would be best to move this module to its own git repo, to accomadate this.
+* The code here depends on the AttentionBank, but the AttentionBank has been factored out into it's own github repo.
+Thus, it would be best to move this module to its own git repo, as well.

+Potential users are strongly encouraged to consider using the Scheme (guile) or Python CogServer shells.
+It is straight-forward to monitor Values and AtomSpace contents with the occasional poll.
+This avoids the firehose problem, of being sprayed with huge numbers of events in a very short timeframe.

 ##### Supported events: